 Still squealing, I hurry through our utility room, through our kitchen, dining room, past the stairway and to the opened living room door that looks toward the sea.
 The sight of blue in the distance soothes me silent.
 Salty air tickles my nose and sparks a vision: White sand, wet sand, white-ruffled foam along the shore of the evermore sea.

-The house is old and the walls, floors and ceilings are made of dark wood, which makes it shadowy.
-It’s almost summer and Mom’s not keeping the ceiling and table lights lit during the day like when we first moved in.
-We do have windows but too much shade prevents any meaningful light from entering.
+The walls, floors and ceilings of our house have been built with dark wood and make it shadowy.
+Mom’s not keeping the ceiling and table lights lit during the day like last winter, when we moved in.
+We do have windows, which, shaded by trees, prevent any meaningful light from entering.

-There is one sunroom though and that is wherever Dad is.
+There is one sunroom and that is wherever Dad is.

 “Here, daddy.
 Over here.”

 “Are you sure you’re my little girl?”
 He hovers over me, hands on his hips.
 “My little girl might have a green stain on her dress.
 Do you have such a stain?”

 I stand up and show him my pinafore.

 He swoops me up in his arms and twirls me.
 I stop giggling so he can put me on his shoulders.
 He holds my legs while we go from room to room to find Mom, Joy, and my brother Jolly, who is six, three years older than me.